Print

 Using your electric mixer, cream together the butter and sugar, then add the egg, vanilla and almond extract and mix well.
 In a separate bowl, whisk together the 3 dry ingredients then add them in maybe a 1/2 cup at a time until it’s all well blended – you may need to use your hands at the end.

-Kyla made this the day before too and then put it in the fridge in a Ziploc – we then left it on the counter until we were ready to use it and it was really easy to work with.
+Kyla made the icing the day before too and then put it in the fridge in a Ziploc.
+To make the icing, use an electric mixer and cream together the butter, icing sugar and vanilla – when it’s mixed, it will seem dry.
+Pour in the milk and mix again, this little bit of liquid will really fluff it up!
+Since the icing was premade, we left it on the counter until we were ready to use it and it was really easy to work with.
+Decorate or make cookie sandwiches as you wish – super fun activity with some kiddos!

 • Category: Cookies, Christmas